galle fort

 Rumassala

-Rumassala forest, which is located southern border of the city, came to be a result of the Rama-Rawana war.
+Rumassala forest, which is located on the southern border of the city, came to be a result of the Rama-Rawana war.
 When Laxmana was wounded in the war against Ravana, Rama ordered Hanuman (Monkey God) to fetch some medicine from the Himalayas.
 As Hanuman forgot the names of the herbs, he snatched a part of Himalaya and flew back to the island.
 Today Rumassala is considered to be a piece of the mountain that he fetched from India.

 Ancient seaport Tarshish, is it the Galle harbour?